 - Oops!Something went wrong.Please try again later.

-NEW YORK, Oct.
-26, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the District of Colorado on behalf of those who acquired InnovAge Holding Corp. (“InnovAge” or the “Company”) (NASDAQ: INNV) securities from March 2, 2021 through October 14, 2021, inclusive (the “Class Period”).
-Investors have until December 13, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+NEW YORK, Nov.
+30, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of New York on behalf of those who acquired Lightspeed Commerce Inc. (“Lightspeed” or the “Company”) (NYSE: LSPD) securities from September 11, 2020 through September 28, 2021, inclusive (the “Class Period”).
+Investors have until January 18, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Kirby McInerney LLP is a New York-based plaintiffs’ law firm concentrating in securities, antitrust, whistleblower, and consumer litigation.
 The firm’s efforts on behalf of shareholders in securities litigation have resulted in recoveries totaling billions of dollars.
 Additional information about the firm can be found at Kirby McInerney LLP’s website: http://www.kmllp.com.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and ethical rules.